donaldtranwins/random/README.md

-# Random
+# Data Structures
-### Random little prototypes and projects.
-Some for fun, some for assignments, all for learning.
+### Binary Trees
->Each branch is a different prototype ranging from a large two-day project or a one-hour assignment
+>Creating a Perfectly Sorted Binary Tree from a sorted array